daos-stack/daos/docs/admin/deployment.md

 - `bdev_list` should be populated with NVMe PCI addresses.

 The default way for DAOS to access NVMe storage is through SPDK via the VFIO user-space driver.
-To use an alternative driver with SPDK, set `disable-vfio: true` in the global section of the config file to fallback to using UIO user-space driver with SPDK instead.
-The option is only effective when IOMMU and VFIO are enabled on the host.
+To use an alternative driver with SPDK, set `disable-vfio: true` in the global section of the server config file to fallback to using UIO user-space driver with SPDK instead.
+If IOMMU and VFIO are not enabled in the BIOS, the alternative driver will be used by default.

 If VMD is enabled on a host, its usage will be enabled by default meaning that the `bdev_list` device addresses will be interpreted as VMD endpoints and storage scan will report the details of